snu-sf-class/swpp202201-alive2/README.md

 Building
 --------

-Use the `install-alive2.sh` in the class repo.
-Simply replacing the git repository URL should work.
+Use the `build.sh` to build alive-tv.
+Default LLVM_DIR and Z3_DIR should work for the default CI docker image.

 Running the Standalone Translation Validation Tool (alive-tv)